-where we used that $|Q|=\sqrt{\frac32} s_+$ and $|u|=1$.
-Multiplying \eqref{RBE3} with $\Phi_{ij}(Q,\varphi)$ and using the condition \eqref{eq fB}, we can apply Theorem 2 in \cite{FH} that the solution $(Q_L,v_L)$ of \eqref{RBE1}-\eqref{RBE3} converges to a solution $(Q, v)$ of \eqref{BE1}-\eqref{BE3} as $L\to0$.
-Taking the difference between two solutions under $L^2$ estimates, it can be shown (c.f. \cite{HLX} or \cite{FHM}) that the strong solution $(Q,v)$ is unique.
-The proof on uniqueness is similar to the claim 2 in the appendix, so we omit the details here.
-Let $T_1$ be any time with $T_1\leq T^*$.
-Under the criteria
+Thus, as $L\to0$, the solution $(Q_L,v_L)$ of \eqref{RBE1}-\eqref{RBE3} converges to a solution $(Q, v)$ of \eqref{BE1}-\eqref{BE3}.
+Taking the difference between two solutions under $L^2$ estimates, it can be shown (cf. \cite{HLX} or \cite{FHM}) that the strong solution $(Q,v)$ is unique.
+The proof of uniqueness is similar to the claim 2 in the appendix, so we omit the details here.

-we can use the same methods in \cite{HLX} to extend the solution passing $T_1$ up to the maximal time $T^*$. \end{proof}
+Next we verify the criteria of the maximal solution in Theorem \ref{thm 2}.
+Let $(Q,v)$ be a solution of \eqref{BE1}-\eqref{BE3} in $\R^3\times [0,T^1)$ for any $T^1< T^*$.
+Assume that